 One of the best ways to build trust with new leads is to leverage your customer advocates.
 These customer advocates provide referrals and testimonials that improve your brand's credibility.

-BrightLocal research shows that 46% of consumers trust online reviews as much as personal recommendations.
+BrightLocal research for 2024 shows that 50% of consumers trust online consumer reviews as much as personal recommendations — and that number is increasing.
 So, even if your customer advocates aren't directly referring new leads, encouraging and publicizing their feedback will help make your company appear more trustworthy.

 3. Create freemium offers.